pgmorales76/gallery_of_horns/README.md

 - Bring in the `react-bootstrap` library and use it to style your application making sure that it is responsive.

+Number and name of feature: Feature 3: Bootstrap

+Estimate of time needed to complete: 1 hour

+Start time:

+Finish time:

+Actual time needed to complete:

+#### Stretch Goal: Add Interaction

+Why are we implementing this feature?

+- As a user, I want to be able to interact with each item on the page.

+What are we going to implement?

+> Given that a user opens the application in the browser
+> When a user clicks on an item other than the horned beasts, such as the title of the page or the footer,
+> Then the information and styles should change.

+How are we implementing it?

+- When the user clicks on elements such as the header, footer or title of page, make something change using state.

+- You can update the words, change the styles or add something new.
+Be creative.

+Number and name of feature: Stretch Goal: Add Interaction

+Estimate of time needed to complete: 1 hour

+Start time:

+Finish time:

+Actual time needed to complete:

 ## Collaborators

 [pgmorales76](https://github.com/pgmorales76)